dfinity/nns-dapp/HACKING.md

   * `bin/dfx-sns-demo-install` (to install necessary tools)
   * `bin/dfx-snapshot-stock-make --snapshot $HOME/my-snapshot.tar.xz` (to create a snapshot with a test environment)
 - Go back to the `nns-dapp` repo
-- Run `scripts/dfx-snapshot-start $HOME/my-snapshot.tar.xz` (this will keep running so switch to another terminal window)
+- Run `scripts/dfx-snapshot-start --snapshot $HOME/my-snapshot.tar.xz` (this will keep running so switch to another terminal window)
 - Run `DFX_NETWORK=local ./config.sh` to populate the `./frontend/.env` file.
 - In the `./frontend/` folder, first run `npm ci` and then `npm run dev` to serve the application.